 Whatever your itinerary, take some time to experience the architecture in Barcelona, take a gondola ride along a Venetian canal, or get lost in the antiquities of the stunning cities of Athens or Rome.

 Unusual or Offbeat Ports of Call

 A repositioning cruise across the Atlantic will more than likely stop at one or more of the exotic islands off the coast of West Africa.

-Possibilities include the Island of Madeira, a floral wonder with unusual hiking trails and watercourses; the Azores known for whale-watching and pineapple plantations; or one of Spain’s seven Balearic (Canary) Islands where the weather seems stuck in an eternal spring, and dormant volcanoes add to the natural beauty.
+Possibilities include the Island of Madeira, part of Portugal, a floral wonder with unusual hiking trails and watercourses; the Azores Islands also part of Portugal, known for whale-watching and pineapple plantations; or one of Spain’s seven Canary Islands where the weather seems stuck in an eternal spring, and dormant volcanoes add to the natural beauty.
 Other common ports include Malaga and Cadiz on Spain’s southern coast and Moroccan cities like Tangier and Casablanca.

 Many times the ports of call during your repositioning cruise are a little more off-the-beaten-track than standard ports, meaning you can often visit regions a little more exotic and varied when compared to previous voyages.

 Sailing on newer cruise ships can be very expensive, particularly if you are lucky enough to sail on an inaugural cruise.
 Bearing in mind that most cruise ships are built in European shipyards, these new ships often have to transit to home ports elsewhere in the world.

 These initial relocation or repositioning cruises can often be snapped up for a bargain and can be a great way to experience a new ship at a discount.
 They also provide an opportunity to visit beautiful ports across two continents on the latest ships.
 Often they will include stops in ports such as Malaga and Vigo, Spain, Lisbon, Portugal, and Halifax, Nova Scotia.